Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*[USES 10 UNITS PER NAME] Infer the likely country of residence of up to 100 personal full names, or surnames.
+*Infer the likely country of residence of up to 100 personal full names, or surnames.
 Assumes names as they are in the country of residence OR the country of origin.*

 > Body parameter